swcarpentry/git-novice/02-setup.md

 *   that we want to use these settings globally (i.e., for every project),

-The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project on this computer.
+The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: